-The queen paper wasps are about 3/4 inch long, and the workers on average about 1/2” long.
+The queen paper wasps are about 3/4 inch long, and the workers, on average, about 1/2” long.
 Their bodies are slender and often have long legs that can be seen dangling during flight.
 Paper wasps have a very distinct narrow waist and appear smooth or hairless.
-Paper wasps are typically dark brown, orange or reddish in color, or can be banded with yellow and black (similar to yellow jackets).
+Paper wasps are typically dark brown, orange, or reddish or can be banded with yellow and black (similar to yellow jackets).

 Paper wasps feed on sweet nectar and other soft-bodied insects.